bhagyamudgal/bhagyamudgal/README.md

 ## 🚀 About Me

-I am a college student pursuing graduation in Bachelor’s of Computer Application (BCA) from Maharaja Surajmal Institute, New Delhi.
-I am a full-stack web developer who loves to create unique and amazing things on the web.
-I generally use MERN stack for my full-stack projects.
-I am keen on developing quality software using the latest web technologies.
+I am currently working as Software Engineer at Solvent Protocol.
+Our platform provides instant liquidity to some of the listed NFT projects on the Solana blockchain.
+I am a final year undergraduate student pursuing my graduation in Bachelor’s of Computer Application (BCA) from Maharaja Surajmal Institute, New Delhi.
+I love to create unique and amazing things on the web.
+I am keen on developing quality applications using the latest web technologies.
 I am passionate about the open-source community and technology.
 I like learning and playing with new technologies and sharing my knowledge with others by writing content related to my domain.
+Next.js and MERN stack is my expertise.
+I am learning and exploring the world of Blockchain and Decentralized Finance (DeFi).

 - 👨‍💻 All of my projects are available at [www.bhagyamudgal.me/projects](https://www.bhagyamudgal.me/projects)